-6.04.180 Discount spay or neuter certificates
+6.04.170 Discount spay or neuter certificates.

-- A. Animal Protection Department shall make available to citizens of Hobbs a certificate to spay or neuter one cat or dog which may be used at any veterinary clinic accepting such certificate. - B. Certificate shall be limited to one per household per year based on annual funding. - C. Certificate shall expire 60 days after issue and shall not be renewed. - D. Proof of City residency is required.
-Acceptable proof includes, but is not limited to: - a) Current utility bill showing service address within Hobbs city limits - b) Voter registration card showing Hobbs address - c) Written statement from a City Commissioner verifying residency within their district

-- E. Proof of current rabies vaccination and valid City License is required for dog or cat to be sterilized. - F. Certificate holder is responsible for contacting veterinary clinic to arrange for surgery. - G. Certificate holder is liable to veterinary clinic for all charges and services in excess of face value of certificate.
+- A. Animal Protection Department shall make available to citizens of Hobbs a certificate to spay or neuter one (1) cat or dog which may be used at any veterinary clinic accepting such certificate. - B. Certificate shall be limited to one (1) per household per year based on annual funding. - C. Certificate shall expire sixty (60) days after issue and shall not be renewed. - D. Proof of City residency is required.
+Acceptable proof includes, but is not limited to: - 1.
+Current utility bill showing service address within Hobbs city limits. - 2.
+Voter registration card showing Hobbs address. - 3.
+Written statement from a City Commissioner verifying residency within their district. - E. Proof of current rabies vaccination and valid city license is required for dog or cat to be sterilized. - F. Certificate holder is responsible for contacting veterinary clinic to arrange for surgery. - G. Certificate holder is liable to veterinary clinic for all charges and services in excess of face value of certificate.
+(Ord.
+No. 1024, 11-2-2009)

-6.04.190 Adoption of dogs and cats
+6.04.180 Adoption of dogs and cats.

-- A. No dog or cat over the age of three months shall be adopted to a forever home unless it has been spayed or neutered. - B. Persons adopting a dog or cat under three months of age shall sign an agreement to return the animal to the adoption center at a set date for sterilization or before date for sterilization, provide proof the animal has been sterilized by a licensed veterinarian.
-Proof must include a picture and clearly describe the animal. - C. Failure to return animal for sterilization at the adoption center or to provide proof animal has been sterilized is a violation of this Chapter.
+- A. No dog or cat over the age of three (3) months shall be adopted to a forever home unless it has been spayed or neutered. - B. Persons adopting a dog or cat under three (3) months of age shall sign an agreement to return the animal to the adoption center at a set date for sterilization or before date for sterilization, provide proof the animal has been sterilized by a licensed veterinarian.
+Proof must include a picture and clearly describe the animal. - C. Failure to return animal for sterilization at the adoption center or to provide proof animal has been sterilized is a violation of this chapter.

-6.04.200 Animals biting persons
+6.04.190 Animals biting persons.